Satellite Scenario Key Concepts

 - Multi-Hop Satellite Communications Link Between Two Ground Stations

-- Satellite Constellation Access to a Ground Station
+- Satellite Constellation Access to Ground Station

 - Comparison of Orbit Propagators